 - What do you care a lot about and know a lot about and yearn to bring to a broad audience in 35,000-75,000 accessible, jargon-free words?

-If you feel inspired by the possibilities, please visit the Asia Shorts section of the AAS website, and please do not hesitate to reach out to us — firstname.lastname@example.org and email@example.com — to float ideas, discuss potential topics or authors, or ask any questions that you might have about Asia Shorts or the AAS publications program in general.
+If you feel inspired by the possibilities, please visit the Asia Shorts section of the AAS website, and please do not hesitate to reach out to Asia Shorts editor, David Kenley, firstname.lastname@example.org, to float ideas and discuss potential topics.
+For specific information in regard to submitting a proposal, please see the Asia Shorts Author Guidelines.